 There are lots of resources and help out there for caregivers of aging parents.
-AARP has an entire section of their website dedicated to caregiving for your aging parents.
+AARP has an entire section of its website dedicated to caregiving for aging parents.
 Many locations have support groups and there is a wealth of knowledge online.
 There is no lack of knowledge on the internet but often there is a lack of knowledge about our parents themselves.
 The hard questions we need to ask our parents before they become incapacitated are often avoided because no one wants to talk about death but we must.
-Last fall I was faced with this when my relatively healthy mother in her 60’s had a massive stroke that she never recovered from.
+Last fall I was faced with this when my relatively healthy mother in her 60s had a massive stroke that she never recovered from.
 Now is the time to answer these 3 questions, not after the fact.

 How is my parent?

 Take a really good look at your parents.
 How are they really?
-Do you know there medical conditions or the severity of those conditions?
+Do you know their medical conditions or the severity of those conditions?
 Do you know their financial situation?
 Often a parent will not disclose information to a child because they don’t want to worry them but it is necessary for you to know this information so that when the time comes you can make an informed decision on the care of your parents.

 Am I capable of taking care of them?

-Do you have the knowledge and the means to care for your parents’ needs?
+Do you have the knowledge and the means to care for your parent’s needs?
 Do you have space in your home if you need to move them in?
 Do you want to care for them?
 Do you know how to care for a person with dementia or Alzheimer’s or any number of debilitating diseases your parent may have?
-If they need lifting, bathing, diapering, are you prepared and physically able to do this?
+If they need lifting, bathing, and diapering, are you prepared and physically able to do this?
 Do you need to hire help or put them in a care home?
 Find qualified medical professionals and caregivers through certified palliative care, set up meetings at local care facilities, and meet with others who are caring for aging parents to find out what it really takes before you decide if you are capable.

 What are their wishes?

 Talk to your parents.
 What do they want?
 Do they want to sell their home and move into an elderly/retirement community?
 Do they want to live with you or be placed in a care home if needed?
-You have to find the answers to the tough questions like palliative care, end of life decisions, how they want to be cared for now not in the midst of a crisis.
+You have to find the answers to the tough questions like palliative care, end-of-life decisions, and how they want to be cared for now not in the midst of a crisis.
 Who is their medical power of attorney?
 Do they have a DNR order?
 Do they have a plan in place if one of them is ill and the other can’t care for them?
 Do they have a will?
-Do they have a POD (pay on death) person on their bank accounts?
+Do they have a POD (pay on death) person in their bank accounts?
 Do they have a burial plan or life insurance to cover the cost?

 I know these are tough issues but you really don’t want to end up like me and have to find out all this in the midst of a crisis.
-My mother died alone in a different state with everything completely up in the air and it took months just to get here remains.
+My mother died alone in a different state with everything completely up in the air and it took months just to get her remains.
 You need to have a plan in place even if your parents seem fine.
 My mother was hiking in the woods of Oregon, the next week she was in Tennessee and had a massive stroke.
 I was in the process of finding her a care home in my state and arranging a transfer when she died with no life insurance, no will, and no POD.
 It has been 9 months since her death and I am still trying to figure things out.
 Don’t be me.
 Make a plan with your parents today.